 It doesn’t take much at all to set up, and, wow, it feels clean and easy to use.
 You can do both images and video.
 The Sony MESH blocks themselves are small and tight and very impressive to use.

-But I looked around, and I found this, a Japanese version of How to Use the MESH Plug-in for RICOH THETA.
+There is a Japanese version of How to Use the MESH Plug-in for RICOH THETA.
 Bingo!
 Now I just needed a translation.
 As luck would have it, I speak Japanese. :-) So, this is my informal translation.
 I think it’s solid, cause the original is simple and straightforward, but it’s not official.
 Posting it here to help out others!

 You can control recording with a THETA V by using either the MESH Button block (on/off switch) or a Move block (motion sensor).
 It is possible to control without using the MESH application, so it can be used even without a smartphone or tablet.